Mapping twist-tuned multiband topology in bilayer WSe$_2$: Materials and Methods

 \subsection{Sample fabrication}

 The tWSe$_2$ device was fabricated using standard dry transfer techniques.
 Using a poly(bisphenol A carbonate) (PC)/polydimethylsiloxane (PDMS) stamp, we pick up a thin (15 nm thick) hexagonal boron nitride (hBN) flake, followed by the first half of the monolayer WSe$_2$ flake (exfoliated from HQ Graphene source), using the hBN to tear the flake in two, and then the second half rotated to a controlled angle of $1.5^\circ$.
 Separately, we prepare a stack with a bottom hBN (13 nm) and a graphite (5 nm) back gate, on which we deposit pre-patterned Cr/Pt contacts (2 nm / 8 nm).
 This is annealed at $\approx 300\ ^\circ$C for 8 hours to clean polymer and resist residues both before and after pre-patterning of contacts.
 The tWSe$_2$ stack is then dropped onto the pre-patterned contacts.
 We used standard e-beam lithography techniques to fabricate metallic contacts, as well as local ``contact-gates" over the Pt contacts, while leaving the rest of the sample ungated on top for access to the SET \cite{movva_high-mobility_2015,foutty_tunable_2023}.
+A second tWSe$_2$ device with lower twist angles ($\theta = 0.76^\circ$ to $\theta =1.11^\circ$) was fabricated with a similar process (Supplementary Sec.
+7).